-A person elected as a Councillor and a community board member within the same ward/community district, is deemed to be elected as a Councillor and a community board member but is then deemed to have vacated the office as a community board member, and the next highest polling community board candidate is elected.
-(If there is no highest polling unsuccessful candidate, in this instance, an extraordinary vacancy occurs and a by-election is required) [Sections 88A, 88B, Local Electoral Act 2001].
-If a person is elected as a Councillor and a community board member (the community being in a different ward to the ward containing the community), that person is considered an elected member to both.
+A person elected as a Councillor and a Community Board Member within the same ward/community district is deemed to be elected as a Councillor and a Community Board Member, but is then deemed to have vacated the office as a Community Board Member, and the next highest polling unelected Community Board candidate is elected.
+(If there is no highest polling unelected candidate, an extraordinary vacancy occurs and a by-election is required.)
+[Sections 88A, 88B, Local Electoral Act 2001]

+If a person is elected as a Councillor and a Community Board Member (the community being in a different ward to the ward containing the community), that person is considered an elected member to both.

-In Whakatāne Dictrict Council, six members are elected to the Tāneatua Community Board, the Rangitāiki Community Board and the Murupara Community Board and six members are elected to Whakatāne-Ōhope Community Board.
+In Whakatāne Dictrict Council, six members are elected to the Tāneatua Community Board, the Rangitāiki Community Board, the Murupara Community Board and the Whakatāne-Ōhope Community Board.

-For Whakatāne District Council, all community boards also have one member appointed by Council.
+For Whakatāne District Council, all Community Boards also have two members appointed by Council.